bosluc/DFRobot-MaqueenLite-Python/README.md

 This version has been developed for students to let them play and enjoy coding this nice little robot.

 Link to DFRobot page : [https://www.dfrobot.com/product-2026.html]

+Forked from
+Will be adapted from MaQueenPlus to MaQueenLite, however this is NOT yet done

 # Usage